Human Hepcidin (HAMP) Protein

 Description

-Human Hepcidin (HAMP) Protein (Active) is an Active Recombinant Human protein expressed in E. coli.
+Human Hepcidin (HAMP) Protein (Active) is an Active recombinant Human protein expressed in E. coli.

 Documents del producto